 There are also diuretics that contain a combination of 2 of the drugs above.

-When you are taking diuretics, you will need to have regular checkups so that your doctor can check your potassium levels and monitor how your kidneys are working.
+When you are taking diuretics, you will need to have regular checkups so that your health care provider can check your potassium levels and monitor how your kidneys are working.

 Diuretics make you urinate more often.
 Try not to take them at night before you go to bed.
 Take them at the same time every day.